Mythical Iceland to Greenland

 - Transfer ship to airport in Kangerlussuaq

-- Excursion towards Icecap incl. dinner after the voyage
+- Excursion towards Icecap in Kangerlussuaq incl.
+BBQ after the voyage

 - Wind and water-resistant jacket